peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

     kernel hash target.
 Currently this is 60 days.
 - "Supply" is the current supply of PPC as determined by the client.
-- "OptimumSize" is the optimum output size to maximise reward in PPC.
+- "OptimumAmount" is the optimum output amount to maximise reward in PPC.
 - "SecurityLevel" is the fraction of supply that would need to be minted continuously at the lowest output value to meet the current PoS difficulty.